-Even though the bonus pool is state funded with no dollars coming directly from employers of frontline workers, the Frontline Worker Pay Law makes clear that, "[n]o later than 15 days after the [bonus] application period is opened" - which, again, is expected to be no June 8, but no later than mid-June - "employers in a frontline sector must provide notice" that advises "all current workers who may be eligible" to receive the bonus pay "of the assistance potentially available to them and how to apply" for the bonus pay benefits.
+Even though the bonus pool is state funded with no dollars coming directly from employers of frontline workers, the Frontline Worker Pay Law makes clear that, "[n]o later than 15 days after the [bonus] application period is opened" - which, again, is opening June 8 - "employers in a frontline sector must provide notice" that advises "all current workers who may be eligible" to receive the bonus pay "of the assistance potentially available to them and how to apply" for the bonus pay benefits.

 The employer must give notice in a form approved by the Commissioner of Minnesota's Department of Labor and Industry (DOLI) and must give such notice "using the same means the employer uses to provide other work-related notices to employees."
+You can download the DOLI-approved form in English, Spanish, Hmong, and Somali.

 The notice "must be at least as conspicuous as: (1) posting a copy of the notice at each work site where workers work and where the notice may be readily observed and reviewed by all workers working at the site; or (2) providing a paper or electronic copy of the notice to all workers."
-The DOLI indicates that the required Commissioner's notice form will be written in English, Hmong, Somali, and Spanish and will be posted soon on www.frontlinepay.mn.gov.

 The new law's stated need to apply to receive this bonus differs from some other COVID-19 financial assistance laws or executive orders where payments flowed automatically to the eligible worker.
-The DOLI, which is creating the application form for the employees to use, anticipates the application process will open on June 8 and remain open through July 22, 2022, but notes that these dates are subject to change.
+The DOLI created an application form for the employees to use, and the application process opens on June 8 and should remain open through July 22, 2022.
 See www.frontlinepay.mn.gov.
-Regardless of when the application process opens, at that time, employers will have no more than 15 days to comply with their notification duties.
-Employers seeking to stay abreast of the status of the application process can sign up for updates from the government here.
+With the application process opening June 8, employers need to give notice now, as they must provide notice by June 23, 2022, to comply with their notification duties.